BeatsuDev/GraphQLRequests/README.md

 gqlrequests will automatically build the classes for you given the api endpoint by using introspection!
 (Now that's awesome).
 You no longer need to define your requests as multiline strings (hence no strings attached).

-**These examples show what I envision this module to become.**
-Examples of how it will work:
+## Examples of currently working features:
 ```py
 import gqlrequests